Overland Travel in South America

 Driving from south to north we traverse a couple of national parks in Ecuador.
 Hiking around volcanoes and crater lakes, and the visit of a deer and fox.

 Weird sounds and friction came and went for years.
-Time to get to the bottom at this and for that we visited the workshop Fire Wheels in Lima.
+To get to the bottom of this we visited a workshop in Peru: Fire Wheels workshop in Lima.

-Saraguro is the center of an indigenous community in Ecuador.
-It’s known for its Sunday Market and we returned on January 6 for its annual Three Kings Celebration.
+Saraguro is the centre of an indigenous community in Ecuador.
+Check out its annual Three Kings Celebration on January 6.

 Our first impressions of Ecuador give reason for despair as well as hope.
 Who to blame for all the deforestation and can the damage be undone?